AFRICA

 19) Temporary change of control

 Mergers are assessed only on the basis of whether they are likely to substantially lessen competition in a market in New Zealand.
-For a lessening of competition to be regarded as substantial, the New Zealand Commerce Commission has previously noted that the market impact has to be material and able to be sustained for a material period (often referred to as a period of at least two years).
+For a lessening of competition to be regarded as substantial, the Commerce Commission has previously noted that the market impact has to be material and able to be sustained for a material period (typically at least two years).
 Temporary changes of control are unlikely to meet this threshold.

 20) Special industries, owners or types of transactions